samuel-jimenez/GramEditor/docs/src/languages/luau.md

 cargo install stylua --features lua52,lua53,lua54,luau
 ```

-Then add the following to your Tehanu `settings.json`:
+Then add the following to your Gram `settings.json`:

 ```json [settings]
   "languages": {